 Chased by Dinosaurs (2002), two specials focusing on two striking dinosaurs, the gigantic Argentinosaurus and the odd Therizinosaurus.
 This was the first in the Walking with... series to feature a visible presenter (in this case, Nigel Marven).

-Prehistoric Planet (2002), a revised version of the Walking With Dinosaurs and Walking With Beasts documentaries, aimed at a younger audience and narrated by Ben Stiller.
+Prehistoric Planet (2002), a revised version of Walking with Dinosaurs and Walking with Beasts, aimed at a younger audience and narrated by Ben Stiller.

 Sea Monsters (2003), focusing on dangerous prehistoric marine wildlife, from "the seventh most dangerous sea ever" up to "the first" one.
 This also featured Nigel Marven.

 Walking with Cavemen (2003), focusing on... guess.
 Also went for the "presenter" format (in this case, Robert Winston).

 Walking with Monsters (2005), this time focusing on what came before the dinosaurs.
 Returned to the presenter-less format favoured by WWD and WWB.

 The Complete Guide to Prehistoric Life (2006), a book that producer Tim Haines and consultant Paul Chambers wrote featuring creatures from throughout the series.